 That moment, when you pull the fish out of the water and unhook it from your own custom lure, will help grow your self-confidence as an angler.
 The self-confidence results from the fact that you’d know that you caught the fish through your own effort without supplementing with purchased lures.

-You might ask why one would make your own Fishing Lures instead of going out to buy.
+You might ask why one would make your own Fishing Lures instead of going out to buy them.
 If you check above, I’ve already given two reasons why, you might be fishing on a budget, or just to get creative, not to mention for bragging rights on Facebook.

 If you are reading this article, chances are high that you fit into one of these two categories.
 It’s either you want to make lures in order to save a little bit of extra money or you want to make your own lures for creative purposes, as a creative outlet.
 Either way, regardless of which category you are in, the following information is going to prove oddly useful and will help you to make your own fishing lures like a pro.